dmurooka/dmurooka/README.md

 ## Certifications

+- **Network Systems: Principles in Practice** - University of Colorado Boulder
 - **Data Wrangling with Python** - University of Colorado Boulder
 - **Data Analysis with Python** - University of Colorado Boulder
 - **Database for Data Scientist** - University of Colorado Boulder